Globular weak $\omega$-categories as models of a type theory: Categorical semantics of type theory

 Note that a contextual category is usually defined to be a category with attributes satisfying such properties.
 However, since categories with families and categories with attributes are equivalent, we will also refer to these as contextual categories.
-Also note that, the notion of contextual category is not invariant by equivalence of categories, their use is justified by the fact that the syntax of a type theory gives a particular presentation of a category with families, which happens to be a contextual category.
+The notion of contextual category is not invariant under equivalences of categories and relies on a particular presentation of a category.
+Its use is justified by the fact that the syntax of a type theory gives a particular presentation of a category with families, which happens to be a contextual category.